-Being a MHFA instructor means that we are certified to teach the Mental Health First Aid course to others in our community.
+Being an MHFA instructor means we are certified to teach the Mental Health First Aid course to others in our community.
 The course is designed to help people recognize and respond to signs of mental health and substance use challenges, and provide support and resources to those in need.

 As an instructor, we:

-• Create, market and coordinate courses and support to all who are interested
+- Create, market, and coordinate courses and support for all who are interested

 Who are YOUR mental health first aid instructors?